Primitive Methodist Church cnr Finniss & Dundas Sts

 Town or Locality: Gawler

-1866.
-The first record of Primitive Methodist Church in the “Chronological” pages of the “History of Gawler 1837 – 1908 by E. H. Coombe M.P”, is on page 381 - “April 6 1866 – Temperance meeting in Primitive Methodist Church.
-Mr. Jas.
-Mold in the chair.
-He stated that a Temperance Society has once existed in Gawler but had lapsed.
-Another formed at that meeting.”
-In 1899, this Church was the meeting place of Lutheran families [who previously worshipped in the Kurtz home in Willaston - cnr Paxton Street East and Main Street] and in 1908 this congregation formed a congregation called the Zion Lutheran Church.
-In 1909, Zion Lutherans purchased this Church.
-After the Zion Lutheran Church was built across the road in 1922, the Lutheran School was opened in this building in 1928.
-[Mr H. McKenzie was the sole teacher.]
-In 1941, the School closed but the Saturday School was held here until 1953 when the Church was sold, demolished, and a residence built on that site.
-We sincerely thank Marion Zerk for sharing this gem with us.
+In 1899, this chapel was the meeting place of Lutheran families, who previously worshipped in the Kurtz home in Willaston [corner Paxton Street East and Main Street] and in 1908 this group formed a congregation called the Zion Lutheran Church.
+In 1909, the Zion Lutherans purchased the chapel, which they referred to as "Little Glory".[4]
+After the Zion Lutheran Church was built across the road in 1922, the Lutheran School was opened in this building in 1928, Mr H. McKenzie was the sole teacher.
+In 1941, the school closed but a Saturday School was held here until 1953 when the chapel was sold, demolished, and a residence built on the site (contemporary address 18 Finniss Street).

 .